Papyrus 75: Text

-The Greek text of this codex is considered a representative of the Alexandrian text-type.
-(The text-types are groups of different manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups, which are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine).
+The text is considered to be a representative of the Alexandrian text-type: the text-types are groups of different manuscripts which share specific or generally related readings, which then differ from each other group, and thus the conflicting readings can separate out the groups, which are then used to determine the original text as published; there are three main groups with names: Alexandrian, Western, and Byzantine.
 Textual critic and biblical scholar Kurt Aland placed it in Category I of his New Testament manuscript text classification system.
 Category I manuscripts are described as being manuscripts "of a very special quality, i.e., manuscripts with a very high proportion of the early text, presumably the original text, which has not been preserved in its purity in any one manuscript."